-· 18 min read
+· 19 min read

 The case for a shared and differentiated view on AI

-Progressive movements have yet to develop a shared view on artificial intelligence that not only recognizes its positive problem-solving potential, but also scrutinizes the full range of societal effects, upsides and downsides, opportunities and risks.
+Progressive movements have yet to develop a shared view on artificial intelligence that not only recognizes its positive problem-solving potential, but also scrutinizes the full range of its societal effects, upsides and downsides, opportunities and risks.
 Without such a differentiated view, there is a risk that speculative, magical thinking is confused with the hard political and economic work that societal progress demands.
-In contrast, the public discourse around AI seems characterized by either excessive hype or excessive panic.
+In contrast, the public discourse around AI has been characterized by either excessive hype or excessive panic.
 On the one hand, a speculative investment bubble (possibly larger than the late-1990s dot-com craze) is driven by inflated promises and expectations about AI as an engine of fantastic wealth creation.
 On the other hand, there are apocalyptic warnings about the imminent emergence of an omnipotent, humanity-destroying artificial superintelligence (ASI), which rightly assert the urgent need for internationally coordinated risk mitigation.
 However, scenarios of near-term ASI emergence are likely exaggerated (at least for the foreseeable future), in particular as they underestimate the technical challenge of taking generative AI to actual artificial general intelligence (AGI) first.
-Both hype and panic tend to distort ethical priorities by underestimating the more mundane but acute societal harms and risks of the current “narrow” AI, represented by large language and large “reasoning” models LLMs/LRMs.
+Both hype and panic tend to distort ethical priorities by underestimating the acute societal harms and risks of the current “narrow” AI, represented by large language and large “reasoning” models LLMs/LRMs.
 These models are sufficiently persuasive to consistently pass the Turing test and create a mirage of human-like reasoning, even the illusion of intimate interpersonal connection.
-This potential for public confusion makes it important to keep in mind, as John Searle’s “Chinese Room” thought experiment from 1980 illustrates, that generative AI’s LLMs/LRMs are (still) “stochastic parrots” that merely mimic sentience.
-They produce anthropomorphic outputs based on probabilistic data patterns that appear to be plausible, without necessarily being factual or intentional.
+This potential for public confusion makes it important to keep in mind, as John Searle’s “Chinese Room” thought experiment from 1980 illustrates, that generative AI’s LLMs/LRMs are essentially “stochastic parrots” that merely mimic sentience.
+They produce anthropomorphic outputs based on probabilistic data patterns that appear to be plausible, or intentional, without necessarily being factual.
 Moreover, the perverse economic incentive structures are such that it is more profitable for AI companies to please their paying users than to irritate them with the cognitive dissonance of inconvenient facts and scientific truths.

 Distinguishing machine learning from generative AI (LLMs/LRMs) and agentic AGI

 In general, there are numerous potentially productive applications of AI that deserve acknowledgement.
 The application of machine learning offers a wide range of promising use cases, including opportunities for improvements in terms of e.g. disease diagnosis and drug discovery, detection of fraud and cyberthreats, efficient and optimized energy and resource use, research and data analysis, defect detection and predictive maintenance, autonomous navigation and traffic safety, or personalized adaptive learning and coaching.
 But these potential benefits are neither new nor does their realization require that generative AI achieves general intelligence or that it becomes truly agentic.
-It is important to carefully maintain the distinction between machine learning as a broader field in computer science, and generative AI (LLMs/LRMs) as a specific application, which is randomly generating new content based on patterns learned from large datasets.
+It is important to carefully distinguish between machine learning as a broader field in computer science, and generative AI (LLMs/LRMs) as a specific application, which is randomly generating new content based on patterns learned from large datasets.
 The transformer architecture for deep learning in neural networks, on which generative AI is based, can be used for both, generative and discriminative (i.e. classifying inputs) tasks.
 In contrast, much of the current venture capital frenzy and datacenter hyperscaling is focused on the rather speculative attempt of turning generative AI into truly agentic AGI.
-Agentic AGI essentially represents the ultimate automation technology, which eliminates the need for cognitive tasks to be executed by humans (and when combined with robotics, physical tasks, too).
-When taken to its logical conclusion, AI-driven automation would create obscene wealth for a small group of shareholders at the price of rendering a majority of human work worthless and meaningless as a source of income, faster than new kinds of (non-automatable) jobs could be created and learned.
-Such a transfer of (future lifetime) wealth from the working population to the wealthiest percentile would be unprecedented in human history.
+Agentic AGI essentially represents the ultimate automation technology, which eliminates the need for most cognitive tasks to be executed by humans (and when combined with robotics, most physical tasks, too).
+When taken to its logical conclusion, AI-driven automation would create obscene wealth for a small group of shareholders at the cost of rendering a majority of human work worthless and meaningless as a source of income, faster than new kinds of (non-automatable) jobs could be created and learned.
+Such a transfer of future lifetime-wealth from the working population to the wealthiest percentile would be unprecedented in human history.
 Potential responses like a tax-funded basic income and/or expanded government employment are unlikely to reverse it.

 Upsides and downsides, risks and harms of generative AI

 Thus far, the application of the transformer architecture has succeeded in partially solving the protein folding problem and accelerating molecular research.
-The deployment of generative AI has further been shown to modestly increase software development productivity for simple tasks (although another study found a decrease in productivity among senior developers).
-It has managed to transform activities like coding, writing, translating, coaching, or creating media from a comparatively scarce and valuable (income-generating) human service offering into an abundantly available non-human commodity (for those who can afford the subscription costs).
+The application of generative AI has further shown to modestly increase software development productivity for simple tasks (although another study found a decrease in productivity among senior developers).
+It has managed to transform activities like coding, writing, translating, coaching, or creating media from a comparatively scarce and valuable (I.e. income-generating) human service offering into an abundantly available non-human commodity (for those who can afford the subscription costs).
 While human freelancers are being increasingly deprived of their ability to make a living for themselves, entrepreneurial individuals, who are capable of taking full advantage of the current generative AI toolbox, can economically benefit from a substantial productivity advantage over average users.
 The gap between “the best” and “the rest” keeps widening.
-Although the “promise” of agentic AI could not be kept thus far, human societies are still paying a steep price for the convenience offered by generative AI in the form of negative externalities, societal damages and costs not included in current prices and profit margins.
+Although the promise of agentic AI could not be kept thus far, human societies are still paying a steep price for the convenience offered by generative AI in the form of negative externalities, societal damages and costs not included in current prices and profit margins.
 Hidden behind a narrative of unlimited post-scarcity abundance, the underregulated use of AI is inflicting incalculable societal, environmental and personal harm.
 In the absence of effective regulatory guardrails, a terrible asymmetry is at work: The societal welfare gains of productive machine learning applications are either speculative or realized only slowly and unequally, whereas the societal costs and damages of generative AI deployment are materializing rapidly, with impacts that are far reaching and certain:

-• Copyright Violations and Appropriation: Major generative AI models are profiting from massive-scale data scraping, which has disregarded intellectual property and consent.
+Copyright violations and appropriation: Major generative AI models are profiting from massive-scale data scraping, which has disregarded intellectual property and consent.

-• Degradation of information and content quality: Cheap AI-generated “slop”, mass-produced scientific junk papers, including an alarming number of fraudulent publications, are flooding the internet, eroding the quality and originality of the digital commons.
+Degradation of information and content quality: Cheap AI-generated “slop”, mass-produced scientific junk papers, including an alarming number of fraudulent publications, are flooding the internet, eroding the quality and originality of the digital commons.

-• Epistemic Incompetence & Impaired Cognition: Inspite of their confidence and their ability to persuade humans, today’s AI models are fundamentally incapable of reliably assessing truth claims against external reality.
+Epistemic incompetence & impaired cognition: Inspite of their confidence and their ability to persuade humans, today’s AI models are fundamentally incapable of reliably assessing truth claims against external reality.
 Hallucinations and non-factuality are persistent problems owing to the probabilistic nature of generative AI.
 Without a sufficient level of science literacy and epistemic competence, even sentient ASI agents would lack the judgment needed for well-informed science- and reality-based decision-making (just as most humans).
 Educational outcomes are further negatively impacted by rampant cheating with AI and the outsourcing of reading and writing.
 As if this wasn’t enough, regular reliance on AI for cognitive tasks has shown to impair critical thinking and induce cognitive atrophy.

-• Cybercrime and deepfakes: As any media recording can now be synthetically fabricated, scams, identity theft and fraud have become more effective than ever.
+Cybercrime and deepfakes: As any media recording can now be synthetically fabricated, scams, identity theft and fraud have become more effective than ever.
 A recent report found that more than half of the world’s internet traffic is now caused by bots, with so-called “bad bots” accounting for more than two-thirds of this activity.

-• Misinformation & democratic backsliding: The excessive use of unregulated social media is already associated with the spread of misinformation, as well as increased polarization and the risk of democratic backsliding.
+Misinformation & democratic backsliding: The excessive use of unregulated social media is already associated with the spread of misinformation, as well as increased polarization and the risk of democratic backsliding.
 The additional abuse of generative AI amplifies these effects: AI-enabled bot-armies, troll factories and deepfakes contribute to a constant attack on reality-based, democratic problem-solving and decision-making processes.
 Climate science-denying falsehoods, amplified by generative AI, are spreading faster and wider than it can be fact-checked, causing the Stockholm resilience center to warn about a “perfect storm” of climate AI-enabled misinformation.
 AI personas are already engaging with users on social media in human-like ways exposing these users to the risk of becoming victims of foreign influence and propaganda campaigns.
 The increasing difficulty to trust anything else but one’s own direct senses (and only those who one believes to be trustworthy sources, experts and authorities) reinforces epistemic echochambers.
 Yuval Harari’s warnings about the possibility of a dystopian, unintelligible AI-bureaucracy, which (without requiring AGI/ASI) spins out of human control, or serves to perpetuate a totalitarian autocracy, deserve to be taken seriously.

-• Mental health & social disconnection: The consumption of social media is already showing negative effects on the state of mental health, especially among children.
+Mental health & social disconnection: The consumption of social media is already showing negative effects on the state of mental health, especially among children.
 The integration of generative AI into social media platforms amplifies these harms.
 Vulnerable users are prey to chatbot-induced spiritual delusions, or exposed to receiving terrible advice from unsupervised AI therapists.
 Instead of helping against loneliness, AI companions expose confused users to the risk of becoming emotionally addicted to subscription models, undermining genuine human connection and development of social skills.

-• Geopolitical conflict and wasted resources: Absent effective diplomacy, the race for AI-enabled military and scientific dominance raises the risk of international conflicts, even including preemptive wars.
+Geopolitical conflict and wasted resources: Absent effective diplomacy, the race for AI-enabled military and scientific dominance raises the risk of international conflicts, even including preemptive wars.
 Moreover, as global powers seek to win the AI race - and try to prevent others from winning - enormous public and private resources which would be needed elsewhere (e.g. for climate mitigation and adaptation) are diverted and wasted at the worst possible time.

-• Energy Consumption and Emissions: Data about generative AI’s energy consumption is difficult to obtain.
+Energy consumption and emissions: Data about generative AI’s energy consumption is difficult to obtain.
 A 2023 study estimated that an AI query consumed about 20-30 times the energy consumption of an average google search.
 Another benchmark reveals that image generation consumes about ~130x as much energy as a text summarization.
 The surging demand for new large-scale data centers, which tend to be powered by gas-fired power plants, presents an enormous and growing additional burden on water resources, energy systems and the climate.
 The IEA assumes an increase of data center GHG emissions from ~0.2 Gt p.a. today (without embodied CO2 emissions) to a little less than 0.5Gt p.a. by 2035, with a risk of additional rebound effects.

 There are, nonetheless, notable efforts to counteract at least some of these negative effects.
 One example is the development of a non-agentic “scientist AI” by the non-profit LawZero, designed specifically for reality-based truth assessment and AI oversight.
 The EU’s AI Act adopted in 2024 - with the goal to foster trustworthy and human-centric AI, provides a promising starting point for the regulation of AI risks in the areas of health, safety, and fundamental rights.